Designed by Apple in California

 Designed by Apple in California is a photo-book written by Jonathan Ive with photos taken by Andrew Zuckerman, and published by Apple Inc. in 2016.
 The book is intended to showcase the company's history, containing 450 pictures of Apple products released from 1998 to 2015.

 Designed by Apple in California received praise for its showcase of late Apple co-founder Steve Jobs' work and the book's physical design, while it took criticism for being considered a "vanity project" and that many of its pictures were already publicized.

 Synopsis

 The book contains 450 photographs of new and old Apple products taken by Andrew Zuckerman, showcased on stark white backgrounds.
 They cover 20 years of the company's product design, from the iMac G3 released in 1998 to the Apple Pencil released in 2015, although not all products during that timeframe are included.
 In addition to its photographs, the book also discusses the materials used in Apple products and techniques used by the company's design team.
-The book was dedicated to Apple co-founder Steve Jobs and contains an introduction written by then Apple chief design officer Jonathan Ive.
+The book was dedicated to Apple co-founder Steve Jobs and contains an introduction written by then-Apple chief design officer Jony Ive.
 Ive described the book as an "archive".
 Apple stated that the book is printed on "specially milled, custom-dyed paper with gilded matte silver edges, using eight color separations and low-ghost ink", and that it was linen-bound, hardcover, and developed "over an eight-year period".